Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Authorization/TerminalAuthentication.md

 ## Authentication with Hub

-When the Hub makes a request to a terminal, it includes 3 headers which are required to authenticate with the Hub.
-Those headers are;
+Each request from the Hub to your Terminal  includes 3 properties that you'll need when you respond.
+These are:

-* **Fr8HubCallbackSecret**: 4b54d12f7f834648be28aa247f523e21
+* **TerminalKey**: 4b54d12f7f834648be28aa247f523e21
 * **Fr8HubCallBackUrl**: http://dev.fr8.co/
 * **Fr8UserId**: d4991c09-77ee-42de-9ae7-15c1b6c2d3ca

 ### Fr8HubCallbackSecret

-This header contains the secret key for your terminal.
-When you need to communicate back with the Hub you will need this secret as your terminal identifier.
+This is your Terminal's secret.
+Think of it as your Terminal's ID value.
+When you need to communicate back with the Hub you will need to provide this secret in your header:
+Authorization: FR8-TOKEN terminal_key=2db48191-cda3-4922-9cc2-a636e828063f, user=76de71f2-f346-4bc9-96e0-f7bd1c87a575

 ### Fr8HubCallBackUrl